Susie King Taylor: Formation of the 33rd Regiment Colored Troops

 In late August 1862, Captain Charles T. Trowbridge came to St. Simon's Island by order of General David Hunter, a noted abolitionist.
 Under his orders all of the able men on the island were to be organized into his regiment.
 General Hunter was aware of the many skirmish events the men on the island had bravely fought and recruited them to join the 1st S. C. Volunteers, which would later be known as the 33rd U.S. Colored Troops.
 During October 1862, they received orders to evacuate the new troops to Beaufort, South Carolina.
 All of the enlisted men were housed at Camp Saxton, and Susie was enrolled with the army as a laundress.
 During this time she married Edward King, a non-commissioned officer in the Company E regiment.
-Captain Trowbridge was promoted to lieutenant-colonel in 1864 and remained with the 33rd Regiment until they mused out on February 6, 1866.
+Captain Trowbridge was promoted to lieutenant-colonel in 1864 and remained with the 33rd Regiment until they mustered out on February 6, 1866.

 In their spare time throughout their service to the regiment, both Susie King and her husband, Sergeant Edward King, continued to expand the education of many Black soldiers by teaching them how to read and write.
 Although Susie King's occupational title was laundress, while on Morris Island she spent little time doing these duties.
 Rather, she packed haversacks and cartridge packs for the soldiers to use in combat and carried out orders for the commanders.
 She is also believed to have been entrusted with rifled muskets by the regiment's officers and rumored to be a dead shot.
 She was even trusted to engage in active picket line duty, contributing more to the war than education and nursing services.